Tricktionary/TheFry/README.md

 It's a static website so you can run it by simply accessing the HTML file.

 ## TODO
-- Make UI more user friendly
+- Update UI its very ugly at the moment
 - Deploy the application to either Github Pages or Heroku

 ### Promo Code : JACKY15 @ any fry